-I met Kai at an event in Berlin and when he heard about Wonderful Wanderings, he immediately suggested writing an article about his adopted hometown Nuremberg in Germany.
+I met Kai, a Nuremberg local, at an event in Berlin and when he heard about Wonderful Wanderings, he immediately suggested writing an article about Nuremberg things to do.
 I said yes and thus came to be this list of things to do in Nuremberg.

 - More things to do in Nuremberg

 - How to Get Around Nuremberg?